asimwe1/rust_chatapp/site/guide/12-faq.md

   = note: required by `respond_to`
 ```

-...then you're almost certainly depending on libraries which depend on different
+...then you're almost certainly depending, perhaps transitively, on _two
+different versions_ of a single library.
+For example, you may be depending on
+`rocket` which depends on `time 0.3` while also depending directly on `time
+0.2`.
+Or you may depending on `rocket` from `crates.io` while depending on a
+library that depends on `rocket` from `git`.
+A common instance of this mistake
-versions of `rocket`.
-A common mistake is to depend on a `contrib` library from
+is to depend on a `contrib` library from git while also depending on a
-git while also depending on a `crates.io` version of Rocket or vice-versa:
+`crates.io` version of Rocket or vice-versa:

 ```toml
 rocket = "0.5.0-rc.1"
 rocket_db_pools = { git = "https://github.com/SergioBenitez/Rocket.git" }
 ```

 This is _never_ correct.
+If libraries or applications interact via types from a
+common library, those libraries or applications _must_ specify the _same_
-In Rust, types from two different versions of a library
+version of that common library.
+This is because in Rust, types from two
-or from different providers (like `git` vs. `crates.io`) are _always_ considered
+different versions of a library or from different providers (like `git` vs.
-distinct, even if they have the same name.
-Therefore, even if a type implements
+`crates.io`) are _always_ considered distinct, even if they have the same name.
-a trait from one library, it _does not_ implement the trait from the other
+Therefore, even if a type implements a trait from one library, it _does not_
-library (since it is considered to be a _different_, _distinct_ library).
-In
+implement the trait from the other library (since it is considered to be a
-other words, you can _never_ mix two different published versions of Rocket, a
+_different_, _distinct_ library).
+In other words, you can _never_ mix two
-published version and a `git` version, or two instances from different `git`
+different published versions of Rocket, a published version and a `git` version,
+or two instances from different `git` revisions.
-revisions.

 </div>
 </details>